Papua New Guinea: Government and politics

-Papua New Guinea is a member of the Commonwealth realm with Charles III as king.
+Papua New Guinea is a Commonwealth realm with Charles III as king.
 The monarch's representative is the governor-general of Papua New Guinea, who is elected by the unicameral National Parliament of Papua New Guinea.
 The National Parliament elects the prime minister of Papua New Guinea, who is then appointed by the governor-general.
 The other ministers are appointed by the governor-general on the prime minister's advice and form the National Executive Council of Papua New Guinea, which acts as the country's cabinet.
 The National Parliament sits for a maximum of five years.
 It has 118 seats, with 96 representing districts, and 22 representing province-level electorates (20 provinces, the National Capital District, and the Autonomous Region of Bougainville) who serve as governors of those provinces.

 Papua New Guinea has maintained continuous democratic elections and changes in government since independence.
 While seat results are often contested, the overall results of elections are accepted.
 Elections in PNG attract numerous candidates.
 Voting takes place through the Limited Preferential Vote system (LPV), a version of the alternative vote.
 Under this system, voters must give preference votes for at least three candidates.

 While political parties exist, they are not ideologically differentiated.
 Instead they generally reflect the alliances made between their members, and have little relevance outside of elections.
 All governments since 1972 have been coalitions.
 When formed, such coalitions are unstable due to the potential for party hopping, referred to as "yo-yo" politics.
 Almost all parties have formed coalitions with the others, and some coalitions have consisted of up to 10 separate parties.
 Ministerial positions are valuable, and constituents may often have little issue with their elected representatives switching parties to join the government, as it gives their district more representation.
 Ministerial tenures are often short, averaging half the length of a parliament from 1972 to 2016.
 The average time a minister spends at a particular portfolio is even shorter, at just 16 months.
 Political parties can have MPs in government while others remain in opposition.
 Opposition MPs have been appointed to government.
 For the first couple of decades of independence, there was at least one change of government within each parliamentary period.
 In total, only two prime ministers have finished a full term from election to election.
-Votes of no confidence are common, and while few are successful, multiple prime ministers have pre-emptively resigned to try and engineer reselection or adjourned parliament in order to avoid them.
+Votes of no confidence are common, and while few are successful, multiple prime ministers have pre-emptively resigned to try to engineer reselection or adjourned parliament to avoid them.

 Elections in Papua New Guinea attract large numbers of candidates.